GirixCode/girix-code-gauge/README.md

 #### **Progress Linear Gauge**

-he `GxProgressLinearGauge` widget is used to display a progress linear gauge.
+The `GxProgressLinearGauge` widget is used to display a progress linear gauge.

 ##### **Properties**